GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-02_time_series_analysis.md

 The annual trend shows some fluctuations but it is certainly not very strong or even hardly different from zero.

-Once this trend is identified, we can substract it from the original time series in order to get a de-trended seasonal signal which will be averaged in a second step.
+Once this trend is identified, we can subtract it from the original time series in order to get a de-trended seasonal signal, which will be averaged in a second step.
 The average of each  will finally form the seasonal signal:

 ```r
 seasonal <- tam$Ta - annual_trend